graadi/development-environment/README.md

 |MySQL|
 |Tomcat8|

 For the tomcat server, there will be instructions to create and deploy a self signed certificate.
+The below snapshot shows the VM's that will be created by the Vagrantfile.

 <img src="https://raw.githubusercontent.com/graadi/development-environment/main/img/vb.png" />